Dwight Correctional Center: Dwight and the Illinois budget crisis

-2003 – 2013 The last decade
+2003–2013 The last decade

 Wardens

 In November 2004 Alyssa Williams was appointed warden.
 Williams had a bachelor's degree in psychology from Bradley University and a master's in marriage, child, and family therapy from Chapman University.
 She joined the IDOC in 2001 as a parole officer in East St. Louis.
-She had previously worked with sex offenders at Western State Hospital in Tacoma, WA.
-She had also worked in clinical services in the IDOC at Warrenville, IL.
+She had previously worked with sex offenders at Western State Hospital in Tacoma, Washington.
+She had also worked in clinical services in the IDOC at Warrenville, Illinois.
 Williams stated that her goal was to reclaim the reputation of a model prison as it was at its founding.
 She said that programs improving parenting and mental health were important.

 Other wardens appointed to DCC in its last decade included Mary Siglar, who retired from her position in 2009.
 She was followed by Caroline Trancoso, who had served as warden at Logan Correctional Center for the previous 4.5 years.
 Sheryl Thompson was warden from 2010 to the prison's closing.